JamesTheHacker/Neuron/README.md

 Neuron - ES6 React Electron Starter Kit
 =======================================

+**Note** This project is a work in progress.
+I welcome any feedback, and support.

 Neuron is a very simple starter kit for anyone wanting to create desktop applications with Electron.
 It comes complete with a handful of useful tools to make killer desktop applications.

 Features